restincode/restincode/CONTRIBUTING.md

 # How to contribute

 This project is intended to be open to all and a true community effort.
-Everyone should feel empowered to contribute additional photos, blogs, talks, papers, research, etc for individuals listed.
+Everyone should feel empowered to contribute additional photos, blogs, talks, papers, research, etc for individuals listed on the project.

 ## Contributors

-Contributors are the public community members who do not have specific access to the RestInCode repository.
+Contributors are the public community members who do not have specific access to the RestInCode (RiC) repository.
 This would be the majority of people who want to help contribute.

-### Adding new content
+### Adding new people

-Verify that an Issue [does not already exist](https://github.com/restincode/restincode/issues) for the individual you with so submit.
+Verify that an Issue [does not already exist](https://github.com/restincode/restincode/issues) for the individual you wish so submit.
 Once you've made sure, please use one of our <a href="https://github.com/restincode/restincode/issues/new/choose">existing templates</a> to open an issue for the following:

-* Add Data to Existing Person
-* Add New Person to site
+* Add New Person to Site
 * Bug report
 * Feature request

 Alternatively you can open a <a href="https://github.com/restincode/restincode/issues/new">regular issue</a> or you can also choose to submit the json file (located in [people/](https://github.com/restincode/restincode/tree/master/people)) directly (via a pull request).
 If you wish to submit your own json, please utilize this [template](https://github.com/restincode/restincode/blob/master/people/_template.json) to get started.

+### Adding data to existing person

+Every person on RiC should have an open [Issue](https://github.com/restincode/restincode/issues) within the project.
+The first step is to search and locate the existing Issue for the person who's data you want to add to.
+Once you've located it, just leave a comment on the Issue with the new information to be added.

+If you cannot find the person, you can add them using our Issue [template](https://github.com/restincode/restincode/issues/new?assignees=&labels=Add+Person%2C+Needs+Review%2C+People&template=add-new-person-to-site.md&title=) template.

 ## Maintainers